Open Day - Undergraduate and Postgraduate Degrees

 Assessment: A practical performance and technical specification.
 20 credits.

-This module is focussed on effective use of specific production techniques connected to genre, style and intended production values.
-You’ll develop your technical skills and theoretical knowledge to produce effective audio mixing in both analogue and digital domains.
+This module focuses on specific production and mixing techniques connected to a chosen genre, style, and intended production values.
+You’ll continue to develop your recording skills and theoretical knowledge to produce effective audio mixing in both analogue and digital domains.

 Assessment: Presentation and applied production techniques practical.
 20 credits.